BitcoinDesign/Guide/guide/foundations/wallet-interoperability.md

 ---
 layout: guide
 title: Wallet interoperability
-description: Writing tips for authors of the Bitcoin Design Guide.
+description: Designing for seamless experiences across Bitcoin applications.
 nav_order: 10
-parent: Resources
+parent: Foundations
-permalink: /guide/resources/wallet-interoperability/
+permalink: /guide/foundations/wallet-interoperability/
 main_classes: -no-top-padding
-image: /assets/images/guide/resources/wallet-interoperability-preview.jpg
+image: /assets/images/guide/foundations/wallet-interoperability/wallet-interoperability-preview.jpg
 ---

 <!--

 Editor's notes

-An overview of important interaction points between different Bitcoin and other applications.
+An overview of important interaction points between Bitcoin applications and user experiences.

 Designers should think beyond the software they are working on and strongly consider these areas, as it is extremely likely that users interact with multiple applications over time.